-- Essence of planting crops together; - How you can plant certain crops together; and - Identifying plants that can grow well together and those that may not need to be planted together.
+- Essence of planting crops together

+- How you can plant certain crops together

+- Identifying plants that can grow well together and those that may not do well planted together

 Planting many crops together (Polyculture) reflects the essence of the Permaculture approach.
 This is a major step towards diversity in production, which enhances the availability of nutritional requirements.
 Growing plants together with useful connections is called a guild.